boldingd/EclipsePhaseContent/Locus.md

 If you're in the Locus Federation, you can ask them to intervene.
 They do, in fact, have a Justice working-group; basically, they review the situation and assign penalties as appropriate.
 These can include rep-hits, restitution, and at worst, suspension — basically, getting expelled from the Locus Federation.
-(This doesn't mean getting physically thrown off the station, since it's an un-owned commons; this means getting locked out of the rep-economy, and loosing access to the coops in the Federation and the resources they produce.)
+(This doesn't mean getting physically thrown off the station, since it's an un-owned commons; this means getting locked out of the rep-economy, and loosing access to the co-ops in the Federation and the resources they produce.)

 There's a catch here, though, and it's a big one.
 Notice that the worst thing that happens is that your account gets locked and you get thrown out on your own; that also means that the worst thing that happens *if your neighbor takes revenge on you* is that their account gets locked or they're on their own.